Perena2ECED/ECE-2112-PA3/README.md

   (32, 12)
   ```
-* The `cars.iloc[row_position:column_position]`, stands for integer location, an integer position-based slicing to isolate specific conditions.
-Since Python utilizes zero-based indexing, the lower bound input `5` prints out the 6th row, whereas the upper bound input `10` is exclusive, meaning the slice stops exactly before index 10.
-The boundaries successfully printed the row indices 5 to 9 to match the requested rows.
+* The `cars.iloc[5:10]`, stands for integer location, an integer position-based slicing to isolate specific conditions.
+    * `5` --> It functions as the inclusive lower bound.
+Since Python utilizes zero-based indexing, it prints out the 6th row of the data set.
+    * `10` --> It functions as the exclusive upper bound, meaning the slice stops exactly before index 10.
+The boundaries successfully printed row           indices 5-9 to match the requested rows.

    ```
   cars_6_to_10 = cars.iloc[5:10]